RoyNisimov/CLCSHU/README.md

 The message is authentic
 ```
 The implementation here (not in the math explanation) uses OAEP (commonly used with RSA).
 All ElGamal implementation in here was written by me, including the OAEP

+### Cryptography Vulnerabilities
+* #### Fermat Factorization
+   Fermat Factorization is a way to break weak RSA keys where the p and the q are too close together
+   For more info click [here](https://www.youtube.com/watch?v=-ShwJqAalOk)
+* #### Known Message XOR
+   Known message XOR is a way to get the key if you know the ciphertext and the plaintext.

+   You might get more than one key, for example if your message was 'test' and the key was 'key', the cipher text will be '1f000a1f' in bytes.
+But after running through the function the key is going to be 'keyk'